-The council continues to support employee Health & Wellbeing via the Employee Wellness Programme and access to occupational health services.
+The council continues to support employee Health and Wellbeing via the Employee Wellness Programme and access to occupational health services.
 The programme provides a number of support services to promote and enable healthy living within the council and within the City.
-Due to the ongoing Covid-19 situation a number of new and innovative ways have been developed in order to both continue the current level of engagement with employees and also widen the scope of the messages.
-These new methods of engagement have allowed a reach of over 90,000 contacts with employees over the past 12 months.